enahomurphy/micro-recipe/README.md

 ### How to Contribute

-* Fork repo to your branch
+* Fork repo to your account
 * Clone the repo
 * Add a feature and raise a PR to  the base branch
 * PR is reviewed and merged